 Preferred Connections and Format for Dataset Storage¶

-In this article, you will learn about the default connection and format Dataiku DSS (DSS) uses to store datasets.
+In this section, you will learn about configuring the default connection and file formats Dataiku DSS (DSS) uses to store datasets.

 A dataset is the core object users will manipulate in DSS.
 A dataset is a series of records with the same schema, analogous to a table in SQL.
 Datasets are stored in connections that relate to the underlying storage, such as SQL databases and object storages.